 Selecting Show Backscatter in the right-click options applies backscatter to the contour view of the seafloor along the profiled area.
-The colour scale is BLACK to WHITE (unless colour backscatter is ticked) with:
+The colour scale is BLACK to WHITE with:

 - BLACK = NO return (weak echoes). - WHITE = HIGH return (strong echoes).

 The lighter the colour on the screen, the stronger the return.